 The Interbeing consists of Dara Toibin on vocals, Jacob Hansen on bass, Boas Segel on guitars and programming, Torben Pedersen: on guitars and vocals, and Kristoffer Egefelton drums.
 The band has a style that is a mishmash of various subgenres, though it may not appear that way on the surface.
 On the surface, they play progressive metal in the industrial vein of Gojira, but with a sci-fi tone and ethereal notes.
 I am happy, too, to say that they do not fall into the djent trap that similar bands do, but instead offer satisfying, weighty riffs that are heavy, clear, and not overdone.
 The drums and bass, too, are massive and feel great.
-Kristoffer’s drums are loads with blast beats and groovy portions.
+Kristoffer’s drums are loads of awesome with blast beats and groovy portions.

 Additionally, there is this feeling that late 90s and early 00s alternative rock/metal is an influence.
 I mainly get this from the clean vocals and moments that feel very much like something Muse or Slipknot might have done.
 So, instead of just a straight metal album, we get an album with personality and texture in music, but also the raw emotions of alternative rock.
 Even further, electronic notes are an important part of the band’s sound and energy, and there are even two tracks that serve more as heavily distorted interludes, than as primary tracks.